damienchallet/moment-free_sharperatios/README.md

 run_splines.R pre-computes the relationship between R0bar (see paper) and the true Sharpe ratio

-timeseriesSNR.R loads these relationships and apply them to a timeseries.
+timeseriesSNR.R loads these relationships and applies them to a timeseries.